 The Parent-child Interaction Therapy (PCIT) Program is an evidence-based treatment for young children between the ages of two through seven that teaches parents specialized, therapeutic parenting strategies to use with their children who display emotional and/or behavioral difficulties.

-At the beginning of each PCIT session, the therapist checks in with the caregiver about any stressors or barriers to homework practice.
-The parents also complete the same questionnaire about their child’s behavior each week, and this questionnaire is used to track their progress in treatment.
+At the beginning of each PCIT session, the therapist checks in with parents about any stressors or barriers to homework practice.
+Parents also complete the same questionnaire about their child’s behavior each week, and this questionnaire is used to track their progress in treatment.
 At the end of each PCIT therapy session, the therapist and parent collaboratively decide which skills should be practiced at home in between sessions.